 -Figure Out How to Conquer Those Ski Lifts

 Ever see those people having some scary crashes on ski lifts?
 It happens, I’m still not that great with getting off a ski lift!
-But, some deadly incidents could be avoided by learned how to properly skate on your snowboard and ride with only one boot strapped it.
+But, some deadly incidents could be avoided by learning how to properly skate on your snowboard and ride with only one bootstrapped it.
 This is a pretty simple lesson that you could just practice a few times prior to getting onto your first lift.